An Emerging Ecosystem

-Rise Up embarked on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
-This research is co-sponsored with the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.
+Rise Up launched a much-needed documentation project to shed light on the expanding field of practitioners who are drawing from the wellspring of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
+This research is co-sponsored by the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.

 This research lifts up overarching themes and stories in order to illuminate: